Nutrition Resources

 • Alternatives

-• Instead of a hot dog, try a chicken or turkey sausage.
+• Instead of a hot dog, try a tofu or oven roasted turkey breast.

 • Instead of sugary drinks like soda or sweet juice, try milk or water.